pwolbrycht/exercises/README.md

 # Exercises
-In this repo I'm showing some cool tasks I've done.
+# In this repo I'm showing some cool tasks I've done.
+# Mostly just to show-off. ;-)